ToolJet/ToolJet/docs/docs/gitsync.md

 </div>
 <br/>

-Enter the **SSH URL** of the repository (obtained in Step 2) in the **Git Repository URL** field.
-Click on the **Generate SSH Key** button, and copy the SSH key that is generated.
+Enter the **SSH URL** of the repository (obtained in Step 2) in the **Git repository URL** field.
+Click on the **Generate SSH key** button, and copy the SSH key that is generated.
 The SSH key is used to authenticate ToolJet with the repository.

 <div style={{textAlign: 'center'}}>